top of page

 ABOUT

-Daniel has extensive curatorial experience and is regularly commissioned to work with leading arts and cultural organisations.
-They recently curated an exhibition of Angus Suttie's ceramics and established an LGBTQ+ public programme at Crafts Council, wrote interpretation material and a catalogue essay for Paul Yore: WORD MADE FLESH at the Australian Centre for Contemporary Art, co-curated First Outing at Grundy Art Gallery and Abingdon Studios, and organised a symposium for National Museums Liverpool and Queer British Art.
-Daniel has also delivered research papers and keynote presentations at various museums and galleries, including the Whitworth Art Gallery, Midlands Arts Centre, the Herbert Art Gallery & Museum, the Museum for Art in Wood, and Tate Britain.
+As a curator, Fountain has extensive experience working with leading arts and cultural organizations.
+Recent projects include curating an exhibition of Angus Suttie's ceramics and developing an LGBTQ+ public program at the Crafts Council; writing interpretation materials and a catalogue essay for Paul Yore: WORD MADE FLESH at the Australian Centre for Contemporary Art; co-curating First Outing at Grundy Art Gallery and Abingdon Studios; and organizing a symposium for National Museums Liverpool and the Queer British Art Network.

 EDUCATION